rldai/project-euler-hints-python/README.md

 # project-euler-walkthroughs-python
 My walkthrough style solutions for the first 100 ish problems in ProjectEuler.net.
 Everything was done in Python 3.13.
+I haven't found a non-spoilery way to get hints on Project Euler problems so I decided to make one!
+The steps to discovering the solution will be "spoiler-tagged" similarly to Discord or Reddit.
+Please use this if you ever need a nudge in the right direction on a Project Euler solution!

-## Purpose
+## Format
-PROBLEM: <br>
+### PROBLEM: <br>
 How do you write a non-spoilery hint system for Project Euler?
 <details>
   <summary>How would you make spoiler tags? </summary>